![]() |

-The new superfamily Certhioidea may be sister to the Muscicapoidea and may even be best treated as part of Muscicapoidea.
+The superfamily Certhioidea is likely sister to the Muscicapoidea and may even be best treated as part of Muscicapoidea.
 For now, it is not really clear how the various groups that seem allied to Muscicapoidea fit together.
 Until this is clarified, I prefer to consider Certhioidea an independent superfamily within Passerida, but closely allied with Muscicapoidea.
 This all has only minor effects on the linear order, but it does affect the shape of the tree.

 Following HBW, I've put the wallcreeper in a separate family.
 The rest is fairly solid, including the position of the nuthatches, and treatment of gnatcatchers and wrens are sister families.